openplans/openblock-old/docs/packages/ebgeo.rst

 ebgeo
 =====

-The eb map system.
 The ebgeo package provides a ``maps`` subpackage for rendering and serving map tiles with Mapnik.

 Requirements
 ============